Visited: December 2017

 I highly recommend hiking the Fern Dell trail, even if you don’t go up to the observatory.
 I can tell you that our corgis, even with their short legs are able to navigate the entire route (much better than their out-of-shape parents).

 This was a “New Deal” project.
 Local artist Archibald Garner conceived the design who, along with five other artists sculpted the monument, with each one sculpting one of the astronomers.
-It was dedicated in November of 1934 (about six months prior to the opening of the Observatory).
+It was dedicated in November of 1934 (about six months before the opening of the Observatory).

 In front of the Astronomers Monument is the Equatorial Sundial, made with high-nickel bronze.
 I assume this is how people gauged time before the iPhone.
 On the front sidewalk, just before you climb the steps to enter the observatory, check out the Solar System Lawn Model, which is a scale model of our solar system.